• Blog

 October 28, 2016 By Nemira 8 Comments

-Spirulina and vitamins are great topics because the Spirulina is the source of vitamins, minerals, enzymes, proteins, and essential amino acids.
+Spirulina and vitamins are great topics because Spirulina is the source of vitamins, minerals, enzymes, proteins, and essential amino acids.
 Spirulina is a valuable food supplement.
-Vitamins take part in metabolism, immune system, and digestion activities.
+Vitamins take part in metabolism, the immune system, and digestion activities.
 Without vitamins, our body would be thrown off balance and could not function properly.

 Spirulina contains several vitamins which are essential to metabolic processes.

-• Spirulina and Vitamins
+Spirulina and vitamins

 Pyridoxine or B6